SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Experiments

-We assessed the performance of SleepNet and DreamNet by utilizing various unsupervised encoders and autoencoders, as depicted in Fig \ref{fig: ablation unsup}.
-Incorporating more sophisticated encoders consistently improved results: employing RoBERTa-Small with SleepNet increased accuracy from 0.86 to 0.90, and with DreamNet, it reached 0.92.
-Similarly, ViT-Small improved from 0.70 to 0.78 with SleepNet and to 0.91 with DreamNet.
+We assessed the performance of SleepNet and DreamNet by utilizing various pre-trained encoders and autoencoders, as depicted in Fig \ref{fig: ablation unsup}.
+Incorporating more sophisticated encoders consistently improved results: employing ViT-Small with SleepNet increased accuracy from 0.70 to 0.78, and with DreamNet, it reached 0.91.
 This trend demonstrates that the more advanced the encoder, the better the performance of the proposed methods.
 The primary reason for this improvement is that sophisticated encoders provide richer feature representations, enhancing the learning process.
-SleepNet benefits from the additional feature extraction capabilities, while DreamNet's dream cycles further refine and consolidate these features, leading to superior performance.
+SleepNet benefits from the additional feature extraction capabilities, while DreamNet's reconstruction blocks further refine and consolidate these features, leading to superior performance.
+This highlights the importance of utilizing robust, pre-trained encoders to augment the overall efficacy of these models.

-\subsubsection{Comparisons with frozen and unfrozen unsupervised encoders/autoencoders.}
+\subsubsection{Comparisons with frozen and unfrozen unsupervised encoders and autoencoders.}

-Equally importantly, we examined the effect of freezing versus unfreezing the parameters of unsupervised encoders/autoencoders.
-This evaluation was carried out across three distinct tasks, employing varied models: TextCNN and BERT-based SleepNet for text classification on the AG News, and ResNet18 coupled with Google's ViT Base for image classification on CIFAR100.
-Fig \ref{fig: ablation_frozen} demonstrates that consistently across these varied tasks and models, the ``Frozing'' configuration (depicted in blue) outperforms the ``Non-Freezing'' one (shown in orange).
-For computer vision tasks, models with frozen encoders generally achieved higher accuracy.
-For instance, DreamNet with unfrozen MAE encoders reached 93\% accuracy on CIFAR100, compared to 86\% with frozen encoders.
-In the NLP domain, a similar trend was observed.
-On the AG News dataset, SleepNet-3 with unfrozen BERT encoders achieved an accuracy of 88\%, outperforming the unfrozen encoder version, which attained 68\%.
-These results demonstrate that frozen encoders generally provide better performance across both CV and NLP tasks.
+Equally importantly, we examined the effect of freezing versus unfreezing the parameters of pre-trained encoders and autoencoders.
+This evaluation was carried out for image classification on CIFAR100, employing ResNet18 coupled with Google's ViT Base.
+Fig \ref{fig: ablation_frozen} demonstrates that consistently, the ``Frozen'' configuration (depicted in blue) outperforms the ``Non-Frozen'' one (shown in orange).
+Our proposed models with frozen encoders generally achieved higher accuracy for both datasets.

 We attribute this consistently superior performance of frozen encoders to two major reasons.
 Firstly, unfreezing the parameters during training may often tend to overfit the model.
 The overfitting can be traced back to finding an optimal learning rate for such a setup.
 More specifically, the supervised component of the model, which is not pre-trained, requires a larger learning rate to capture complex patterns effectively.
 In contrast, the pre-trained unsupervised part necessitates a lower learning rate to avoid drastic changes that can degrade the valuable pre-trained patterns.
 Balancing this diverse learning rate needs while unfreezing parameters is non-trivial and often leads to overfitting.
 Secondly, since the unsupervised models contribute additional features to the supervised models, any parameter alteration could modify these supplementary features to fit the specific dataset being processed.
 Although this might seem beneficial, it could inadvertently filter out some of the generalized, useful latent information that the unsupervised encoder initially captured, thereby limiting the model's overall ability to generalize across diverse datasets.